AbbasDagg/NodeBased-RayMarching/README.md

 * ## Rendering Space
 This section shows the rendered results from the combined nodes.
-Refer to the examples at the top for visual clarity.
+Refer to the examples at the top.

 # Credit
 https://github.com/danielesteban/three-raymarcher